vanesalcb06/tssproject2-2b5c/docs/source/operating.rst

      - --airflowurl--
      - This is the Airflow URL for your solution container.

-       NOTE: While is provided in the conatiner - you should run/schedule
+       NOTE: While this is provided in the container - you

-       solution container runs from the TSS
+       should run/schedule solution containerss from the TSS
    * - [--solutionname--] Github Repo
      - --gitrepo--
      - This is the Github repo for all your solution code